BimalGhimireKC-21/STAR-S-PHOTO-STUDIO/README.md

 # STAR-S-PHOTO-STUDIO
-Just capture the scene by the click made by us.
+Just capture the scene that click made by us.